-NERAL UNIVERSITY REQUIREMENTSUC Entry Level Writing Requirement - (Must be fulfilled within thre inters of admission.)
-Pa ssed Exam or Writing 1, 1E or Ling 12 or transferred appropriate course Am nerican History and Institutions - (Refer to page 8 for the list of acceptable courses.) e course or Advanced Placement or International waiver No cou ENERAL EDUCATION REQUIREMENTS more than two courses total from the same department may apply to the General Education Areas D, E, F, G, and H. rse listed in more than one General Subject Area can be applied to only one area.
-Course total in Areas D, E, F, G, and H mu at least 6. neral Subject Areas Area A: English Reading and Composition Writing 2 or 2E and Writing 50, 50E, 107T or 109ST 2.
-Areas D and E: Social Sciences, Culture and Thought (2 courses minimum) 3.
-Areas F and G: Arts and Literature (2 courses minimum) 4.
-Two additional courses from D, E, F, G, or H (Foreign Language): In t ecial Subject Areas ne process of fulfilling the G.E.
-General Subject Area requirements, students must fulfill the following Special Subject Area uirements, as outlined on page 11.
-Only approved courses can be used to fulfill these requirements.
-Writing Requirement At least four courses which require the writing of one or more papers totaling at least 00 words. mu: Gei Depth Requirement - Choose one of the following options: Option 1: Completion of two classes in each of two departments (four classes total).
-At least one course in each departments at be upper division - the other course may be upper or lower division.
-Only courses from American History and Institutions, heral Subject Areas D, E, F, G, or H, or Special Subject Areas (Writing, Ethnicity, or European Traditions) may be used toward requirement.
-Course 1 (Lower or Upper Division) Course 2 (Upper Division) Department 1 Department 2 Option 3: Complete an approved minor or double major, see page 11 for more information about this option. с.
-Ethnicity Requirement - (1 course)
+GENERAL UNIVERSITY REQUIREMENTS UC Entry Level Writing Requirement - (Must be fulfilled within three quarters of admission.)
+Passed Exam or Writing 1, 1E or Ling 12 or transferred appropriate course American History and Institutions - (Refer to page 8 for the list of acceptable courses.)
+One course or Advanced Placement or International waiver This course may also apply to the General Education requirements, if appropriate.
+GENERAL EDUCATION REQUIREMENTS A course listed in more than one General Subject Area can be applied to only one area.
+Course total in Areas D, E, F, C must be at least 6.
+3, and H General Subject Areas 1.
+Area A: English Reading and Composition Writing 2 or 2E and Writing 50, 50E, 107T or 109ST 2.
+Area D: Social Sciences (2 courses minimum) 3.
+Area E: Culture and Thought (2 courses minimum) 4.
+Area F: The Arts (1 course minimum) 5.
+Area G: Literature (1 course minimum) Special Subject Areas In the process of fulfilling the G.E.
+General Subject Area requirements, students must fulfill the following Special Subject requirements, as outlined on page 11.
+Only approved courses can be used to fulfill these requirements. t Area Writing Requirement - At least four courses which require the writing of one or more papers totaling 1,800 words. at least b.
+Ethnicity Requirement - (1 course) c.
+European Traditions or World Cultures Requirement - (1 course)